Oil Tank Insurance

 What is tank insurance?
 Will it protect me in the event my tank leaks in the future?

 Heating oil dealers offer tank insurance policies that will pay the property owner up to $100,000 in clean-up costs if there is a release of oil from the tank.
 We recommend that all our clients purchase tank insurance.
 As with any policy of this type, there are certain exclusions.
-Therefore, we recommend you contact your local heating oil dealer for more specifics about the terms and conditions.
+Therefore, we recommend you contact your underwriter for more specifics about the terms and conditions.

 The home I am buying has an active in-use underground tank and the owner has a valid tank insurance policy.
 Is it still necessary to perform tank inspections and test the tank for leaks?